bsvhackathon/Calhoun-Brothers/README.md

 A blockchain-based gaming platform that integrates with the Metanet desktop wallet for transaction signing and uses a lottery system for game mechanics.

+> **Note:** While the core functionality of the project is working and fully operational, there are some minor implementation details that were identified during the hackathon.
+These are documented in the [GitHub Issues](https://github.com/your-username/Calhoun-Brothers/issues) tab.
+Feel free to check them out if you're interested in contributing or understanding the project's evolution.

 ## System Architecture

 ![System Architecture](docs/images/diagram.png)